realA10001986/Dash-Gauges/README.md

 - [Time Travel](#basic-operation) function, triggered by button, [Time Circuits Display](https://tcd.out-a-ti.me) (TCD) or via [MQTT](#home-assistant--mqtt)
 - support for Side Switch to play "empty" and "refill" sequences
 - Automatic refill timer, automatic alarm mute timer (both optional)
-- support for door switches for playing sounds when opening/closing the car doors, optionally through the TCD
+- support for [door switches](#door-switches) for playing sounds when opening/closing the car doors, optionally through the TCD (and hence through your stereo)
 - [wireless communication](#bttf-network-bttfn) with [Time Circuits Display](https://tcd.out-a-ti.me); used for synchronized time travels, alarm, night mode, fake power and remote control through TCD keypad
 - [music player](#the-music-player): Play mp3 files located on an SD card [requires TCD connected wirelessly or HA/MQTT for control]
 - [SD card](#sd-card) support for custom audio files for effects, and music for the Music Player